harryho/jsonapp/README.md

 ## Features

-* Implement the a simple rpn calculator
+* Implement the a simple Gson app
-* Console Application

 ## Build & Test